BodyBeing sessions are based in these modalities:

-Touch is a powerful resource for integrating life experiences, receiving comfort, bolstering emotional and physical resilience, and restoring health.
-Bodywork can help you hear the language of your body.
-It heightens your inner awareness, and invites connection with the presence and support of another.
+BodyBeing sessions are a powerful resource for integrating life experiences, receiving comfort, bolstering emotional and physical resilience, and restoring health.
+Bodywork and mindful body practices help you hear the language of your body.

-Through touch and dialogue, emotions, beliefs and past experiences are linked to physical responses in order to promote your own awareness of what is true for you.
-I do not analyze or interpret these responses, but invite you to wonder and sustain awareness on what is being experienced through your felt senses.
+Emotions, beliefs and past experiences are linked to physical responses.
+I do not analyze or interpret these responses, but invite you to sustain awareness on what is being experienced through your felt senses.
 When bodily sensations are followed compassionately, restorative shifts naturally occur.

 What was unknown becomes known and integrated on many levels.

-Emotions indicate your inner truth and may arise during a session.
+Emotions may arise during a session.
+They help you process your inner truth.
 You may become familiar with and appreciate how your body allows aliveness to flow through you during emotional expression.

-Cued by compassionate, attentive touch, healthy physiological changes can occur called the relaxation response.
+Cued by compassionate attunement, healthy physiological changes can occur called the relaxation response.
 This includes improved flow of general circulation and neurological impulses, improved immune function and cell regeneration, as well as lowered blood pressure, and decreased pain and tension.

 Relaxation supports regulatory functions such as sleep, weight control, emotional regulation, digestive, respiratory and cardiovascular health, and hormone balance.